-We provide reserves for billing adjustments and doubtful accounts.
+We provide reserves for doubtful accounts and billing adjustments.
 We review reserves on a quarterly basis and make adjustments based on our historical experience rate and known collectability issues and disputes.
 We also consider our bad debt write-off and billing adjustments history.
 Our estimates of collectability could be impacted by material amounts due to changed circumstances, such as a higher number of defaults or material adverse changes in a payor's ability to meet its obligations.
-Within DIS, we record adjustments and credit memos that represent billing adjustments subsequent to the performance of service.
-A provision for billing adjustments is charged against DIS revenues and a provision for doubtful accounts is charged to general and administrative expenses.
+Within Diagnostic Services, we record adjustments and credit memos that represent billing adjustments subsequent to the performance of service.
+A provision for billing adjustments is charged against Diagnostic Services revenues and a provision for doubtful accounts is charged to general and administrative expenses.